-Requirements for bidding as set forth at Item Three (3) above may be waived if any of the following are applicable.
+Requirements for bidding as set forth above may be waived if any of the following are applicable.
 The Finance Department is delegated signature authority for waiving the requirement for competition in the following cases:

-1. Emergency or Unusual Circumstances
+A. Emergency or Unusual Circumstances

 Upon approval by the Pennsylvania Department of Education, competitive bidding may be waived in the event that an unforeseen emergency or condition may cause, or has caused, a portion of the community college plant or facilities to be unusable.